astropy/astroquery/docs/nrao/nrao.rst

 ===============

 This module supports fetching the table of observation summaries from the NRAO data archive.
-The results are returned in an `astropy.table.Table`_.
-The service can be queried using the :meth:`~astroquery.nrao.core.Nrao.query_region`.
+The results are returned in a `~astropy.table.Table`.
+The service can be queried using the :meth:`~astroquery.nrao.NraoClass.query_region`.
 The only required argument to this is the target around which to query.
 This may be specified either by using the identifier name directly - this is resolved via astropy functions using online services.
-The coordinates may also be specified directly using the appropriate coordinate system from `astropy.coordinates`_.
+The coordinates may also be specified directly using the appropriate coordinate system from `astropy.coordinates`.
 Here is a basic example:

 .. code-block:: python